SyncfusionExamples/top-10-must-have-features-csharp/README.md

 ## Page management

-Syncfusion provides a comprehensive set of APIs for managing pages in PDF documents.
+Syncfusion&reg; provides a comprehensive set of APIs for managing pages in PDF documents.
 These APIs can be used to add, insert, remove, rotate, and rearrange pages, page splitting, page scaling, page reordering, page numbering, merge, and split PDF documents.

 ```csharp